Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 Mountain Biking: Take a guided Bike Ride through the Park seeing wildlife while on a bike.

 Morning Run: Take a guided morning run in the Park, where the scenery is quite different from what you are used to.

 This is ninety-minute Wildlife and birding cruise on Lake Mburo.
 Here you will see Crocodiles, monitor lizards, and hippos.
 There are four species of otters in the lake.
 Some animals come to water here, including various antelopes and zebras.

 Here you will see herds of zebras, giraffes, the large Elanda antelopes, and the endangered Ankole Cattle owned by pastoralists who live near the Park.
-They have been given a special dispensation to graze their animals on Park land.
-The majestic Ankole Cattle are an endangered species due to crossbreeding, and unless measures are taken, the famed Watusi cattle, as you know, will no longer exist in Uganda.
+They have been given a special dispensation to graze their animals on Parkland.
+The are an endangered species due to crossbreeding, and unless measures are taken, the famed Watusi cattle, as you know, will no longer exist in Uganda.

 Nocturnal Game Drive:

 Mihingo Lodge takes you on a nocturnal game drive, an out-of-the-ordinary adventure.
 Here the creatures of the night come out, such as Leopards that you will see, bushbabies, pottos, and at times the not often seen pangolin.
 The Lodge uses spotlights to eliminate the night, and you can see the game and other creatures, such as birds and owls.